eonu/feud/README.md

 > <img src="https://i.postimg.cc/jq3MZSTD/avatar.png" align="left"/>
 > <b>We're living in an imperfect world!</b><br/>
 > <sup>Feud is in a public beta-test phase, likely with <em>lots</em> of bugs.
-Please create an issue if you have any comments or come across anything unexpected!</sup>
+Please create an issue if you have feedback or come across anything strange!</sup>

 ## Licensing